For Pete's Sake (film): Production

+The film's original title was July Pork Bellies.

-The title tune "For Pete's Sake (Don't Let Him Down)," was written by Artie Butler and Mark Lindsay, and sung by Barbra Streisand.
+The title tune "For Pete's Sake (Don't Let Him Down)," was written by Artie Butler and Mark Lindsay, and sung by Barbra Streisand over the credits.

 The movie was filmed on location in Brooklyn, New York, and Los Angeles.
 The suburban scene at Helen and Fred Robbins' house was filmed in Paramus, New Jersey.

+Jon Peters designed Streisand's hairstyles, including a short wig.